 For some of you, the idea of renting a scooter in Bali might seem like a crazy idea.
 But, if your game enough and have had some riding experience then go for it.
 At $5 per day, it’s a great way to venture out of Canggu and see the picturesque rice fields.
 A good idea is to check out other areas like Pererenan, Seseh beaches or maybe a day trip to the famous Tanah Lot temple.
 Make sure you take care and always remember that road rules in Bali are not the same as back home in Australia.
 Also, make sure you have an international driver’s licence.
 This is a must and the police are on the lookout for tourists driving around without this – be warned – they stop all foreigners especially on main roads like Sunset Road.

 Chill out or party at Old Man’s

 Most people spend the day at their villa or in the surf but one thing is for sure, come late arvo and this place is pumping right into the evening.
 Again, if you have kids it does serve food and there are tables where you get great ocean views so it can be a great family outing.
-Menu here is simple; cocktails, beer, burgers, Indonesian food and cheap eats.
-To add to the beach style vibe there are bean bags on the beach with a DJ so you can be right on the sand and watch the sun set and the stars come out.
-This is holiday fun like no where else on the island.
+The menu here is simple; cocktails, beer, burgers, Indonesian food and cheap eats.
+To add to the beach style vibe there are bean bags on the beach with a DJ so you can be right on the sand and watch the sunset and the stars come out.
+This is holiday fun like nowhere else on the island.